- In the news

 Ben Ryan is Head of Research at Theos.
 He is the editor of Fortress Britain?
 Ethical Approaches to Immigration Policy for a Post–Brexit Britain (JKP 2018) and the author of Theos reports on chaplaincy, the EU, the Catholic charity sector, mental health and ecumenism.
 He holds degrees in European politics from the LSE and in Theology and Religious Studies from Cambridge.
 Outside of Theos he is a trustee of CSAN (Caritas Social Action Network).

 Nick is Senior Fellow at Theos.
 He is the author of a number of books and reports, most recently The Political Samaritan: how power hijacked a parable (Bloomsbury, 2017), The Evolution of the West (SPCK, 2016) and Atheists: The Origin of the Species (Bloomsbury, 2014).
 Outside of Theos, Nick is Visiting Research Fellow at the Faiths and Civil Society Unit, Goldsmiths, University of London and a Fellow of the International Society for Science and Religion

-Paul is Director of Political Programme at Theos.
+Paul is Research Fellow at Theos.
 His background is in Parliament and public affairs, and he holds an MLitt from the University of St Andrews’ School of Divinity.
 Paul is the author of Building Jerusalem?
 Christianity and the Labour Party (2010) and numerous Theos reports.